subpole/tumblr2tg/README.md

 - Create a public Telegram channel or private one and [get the private id](https://stackoverflow.com/a/39943226)

-The fill the configuration file:
+Then fill the configuration file:
 ## Configuration file
 config.json escructure:
 ```jsx